 EBITDA is a concept that can be defined in numerous ways and is often based on a diverse and esoteric range of add-backs or adjustments defined by borrowers.
-These adjustments are intended to strip out the effects of non-recurring or extraordinary gains or losses but also to include projected future synergies associated with M&A activity and LBOs.
-While these addbacks can account for up to a third of EBITDA borrower projections in larger M&A and LBO deals, they generally prove to be overly optimistic, as evidenced below.
+These adjustments are intended to strip out the effects of non-recurring, unusual or irregular gains or losses but also to include projected future synergies associated with M&A activity and LBOs.
+While these add-backs can account for up to a third of EBITDA borrower projections in larger M&A and LBO deals, they generally prove to be overly optimistic, as evidenced below.

-Since 2018, S&P has conducted annual studies on the accuracy of US speculative grade borrowers' EBITDA projections.
+Since 2018, S&P conducted annual studies on the accuracy of US speculative grade borrowers' EBITDA projections.
 The studies have tracked EBITDA performance for deals originated from 2015-2019 and found that 66% and 61% of borrowers missed EBITDA projections by at least 25% in year 1 and year 2 post inception, respectively.
 In addition, borrowers failed to meet deleveraging projections.
 For deals originated from 2015-2017, 75% of borrowers missed debt projections, while for deals originated in 2018 and 2019, 67% of borrowers missed debt reduction projections.
 This underperformance has significant implications for leverage multiples.
-S&P has found that for deals originated from 2015-2019, borrowers have under projected leverage by an average of 2.2 times EBITDA in the first year and 2.9 times EBITDA in the second year.
+S&P found that for deals originated from 2015-2019, borrowers have lbid: S&P explain that the improvement in the 2018 and 2019 vintage was a result of companies hoarding cash during the COVID-19 pandemic.
+This had an effect of reducing net debt which was used as the basis of S&P's debt definition.